 TCP Optimization

 Cambium QoE TCP stack detects congestion based on the measured delivery rate, as described in our patent portfolio.
-Our improved congestion detection algorithm allows our TCP to be more aggressive when there is no congestion and to back off in real congestion, being able to carry out this discrimination in challenging environments: with shallow buffers, wireless links, packet losses or large network delays.
+Our improved congestion detection algorithm allows our TCP to be more aggressive when there is no congestion and to back off in real congestion, being able to carry out this discrimination in challenging environments: With shallow buffers, wireless links, packet losses, or large network delays.

 Key Benefits:

-View an in-depth report comparing our TCP stack with Cubic, BBR and BBR2 TCP here.
+View an in-depth report comparing our TCP stack with Cubic, BBR, and BBR2 TCP here.

-Cambium QoE platform allows you to enforce bandwidth limitations in a flexible and economical way, with the most advanced queueing technology in the market, which will deliver the best possible Quality of Service (QoS) and Quality of Experience (QoE).
+Cambium’s QoE platform allows you to enforce bandwidth limitations in a flexible and economical way, with the most advanced queueing technology in the market, which will deliver the best possible Quality of Service (QoS) and Quality of Experience (QoE).

 When speed is limited, network packets must wait in queues to be delivered, which increases network latency and can create packet losses.
-As a result, the network Quality of Experience may be severely degraded, especially for interactive applications, like on-line games and teleconferences, which are very sensitive to latency and losses.
+As a result, the network Quality of Experience may be severely degraded, especially for interactive applications, like online games and teleconferences, which are very sensitive to latency and losses.

 Our unique multi-queue technology guarantees an independent queue for each connection, without any sharing (unlike competing solutions).
 Multiple independent queues ensure that interactive data do not have to wait in queues with heavy traffic, like video streaming.
 Moreover, interactive queues are prioritized.
 In this way, interactive applications will not notice the rate limitation, even in congestion situations.